rommix0/Lernout-Hauspie-SMC-SDK/README.md

-# Lernout-Hauspie-SMC-SDK
-Lernout &amp; Hauspie Speech and Music Coding SDK
+# Lernout &amp; Hauspie Speech and Music Coding SDK

+This is the official SDK for Lernout & Hauspie's Speech and Music Coding software and speech codecs.

+This will only work with 16-bit systems.